CraftAcademyLabs/coach-guides/weeks/week_1.md

 We start at 9.30
   - [ ] First-day logistics: bricka, tour of the building, who-is-who and their availability - Thomas (Gothenburg), Faraz (Stockholm)
   - [ ] Overview lecture on Craft Academy, etc. - Thomas
-  - [ ] Team presentations - Magnus, Faraz, Thomas, Sophie and seniors
+  - [ ] Team presentations - Magnus, Faraz, Thomas, Sophie, Oliver and seniors
   - [ ] Get-to-know-you intro "game" - Faraz
-  - [ ] Learning strategies - Faraz (sophie & thomas buys pizzas)
+  - [ ] Communication (Faraz & Thomas buys pizzas)
   - [ ] Introduce the week lab after Day One activities by going over the materials in EdX - Faraz
   - [ ] Programming demo - "...
 The should be an ATM I can use" - Faraz (Emphasize on the transition from User story to actual code)
 - **Tuesday:**